Important General Information

 STUDENTS & FEDERAL PROGRAMS

-Students who enter into an agreement regarding a Title IV or HEA loan programs should understand that their loan information will be submitted to the National Student Loan Data System (NSLDS).
+Students who enter into an agreement and borrow a federal loan should understand that their loan information will be submitted to the National Student Loan Data System (NSLDS).
 NSLDS receives data from schools, guaranty agencies, the Direct Loan program, and other Department of ED programs.
 NSLDS Student Access provides a centralized, integrated view of Title IV loans and grants so that recipients of Title IV Aid can access and inquire about their Title IV loans and/or grant data.

 For more information: https://www.nslds.ed.gov/nslds/nslds_SA/